Malva2312/Base-de-Dados-2021-2022/README.md

 # Base de Dados - 2021/2022

-Work done within the UC "Databases" whose objective is to create a database with the theme "Tokyo Olympic Games 2020".
+Work done within the UC "Base de Dados" whose objective is to create a database with the theme "Tokyo Olympic Games 2020".

 Made by: